File for Guardianship

 What are the Emotional Consequences involved in a Disability Proceeding?

-The respondent must sit through a jury trial that will focus on his or her inability to make personal and financial decisions.
+The respondent may find it disheartening to sit through a trial that focuses on his or her inability to make personal and financial decisions.

-The petitioner may be required to testify and state the facts that led him or her to believe that the respondent is unable to make informed decisions.
+The petitioner may find it uncomfortable if they must testify about facts leading them to believe the respondent is unable to make informed decisions.

 Who may Act as Guardian or Conservator?

 After the disability trial, the court may appoint any person or any public agency to act as guardian or conservator.
 The law gives preference to family members, but the court will appoint the best person or public agency qualified and willing to serve.
 The court will also consider the wishes of the ward in this matter.